jacobbamio/jacobbamio/README.md

 My work in this field has inspired my pursuit of further knowledge and expertise in artificial intelligence and computer vision.

-Here you can find a little more of me and my projects!
+Here you can find a little more about me and my data science projects!

 ## Tecnologies I use: